 “The struggle for racial and social justice is long and complex,” Lawrence said, “and requires the work of scholars and researchers unwaveringly committed to the search for truth.
 Doug McAdam’s work places him in the top tier of such scholars.
 This is precisely what the Gittler prize was designed to honor.”

-McAdam will deliver a lecture on “The Continuing Significance of Race in America’s Politics of Inequality” and receive the medal and $25,000 award that accompany the Gittler prize at 3 p.m. on Nov.
-15 in Rapaporte Treasure Hall.
+McAdam delivered a lecture on “The Continuing Significance of Race in America’s Politics of Inequality” and received the medal and $25,000 award that accompanies the Gittler prize on November 15 in Rapaporte Treasure Hall.

 Freedom Summer was a campaign in Mississippi organized by the Student Non-Violent Coordinating Committee, a group of young black activists, to register black voters and support the civil rights movement.
 Some 1,000 volunteers, many of them white, northern college students participated, braving hostile police, Ku Klux Klansmen, bullets and bombs.
 Four died and hundreds were wounded.